alexandergerber/courses-tsa/chapter2.md

 xp: 100
 ```

 The function `decompose()` estimates the seasonal component as simple averages.
-This approach is numerical identical to the dummy variables approach from the last exercise.
+This approach is numerically identical to the dummy variables approach from the last exercise.
 If the result of `decompose()` is passed to `autoplot()` a nice plot of the seasonal decomposition is produced.

 `@instructions`
 - Use `decompose()` to estimate trend and seasonality of `con_supply2010`.
 Assign the result `con_supply2010_decomp`.
 - Plot the seasonal decomposition.
-- Extract the random component from `con_supply2010_decomp` an save it as `con_supply2010_random2`.
+- Extract the random component from `con_supply2010_decomp` and save it as `con_supply2010_random2`.
 - Plot `con_supply2010_random2`.

 `@hint`